GTK-teaching/NGS-intro/setup.md

 title: Setup
 ---

-# IMPORTANT: File system
+# 1. Organise your file system

 Create a directory for this lesson somewhere on your computer.
 Inside that directory, create three directories: `data`, `src`, and `results`.
 These will be the starting organisation of a project for this lesson.

-# Software  installation
+# 2. Install the software you will need

 You can run the software installation part (described in detail below) by running [./data/wsl-install.sh](./data/wsl-install.sh).
 MacOSX users may have to run brew instead of sudo apt